Open access journals in humanities and social science

 This research project was led by Professor Chris Wickham, FBA, with support and co-writing from Dr Rebecca Darley and Dr Daniel Reynolds.
 The project was funded by the Higher Education Funding Council for England (HEFCE) and was overseen by a Steering Committee set up by the British Academy to manage the project.

-Professor Chris Wickham, the Academy’s vice-president with responsibility for publications discusses some of the challenges of open access policies
+Chris Wickham discusses the challenges of open access policies

 A collection of eight articles discussing the challenges of open access for the humanities and the social sciences, published 1 July 2013